WICG/import-maps/README.md

 }
 ```

-In this case, any references to `import:query` will first try to fetch the CDN URL, but if that fails, fall back to the copy in `/node_modules/`.
+In this case, any references to `import:jquery` will first try to fetch the CDN URL, but if that fails, fall back to the copy in `/node_modules/`.
 (This fallback process will happen only once, and the choice will be cached for all future `import:` URL resolutions.)

 #### For built-in modules, in module-import-map-supporting browsers